CSCfi/kielipankki-nlf-harvester/docs/README.md

 For immediate access on the shared file system, the newest dataset is kept in the directory `/scratch/project_2006633/nlf-harvester/zip/`.
 That directory should be accessible to all users on Puhti.

+> [!NOTE]
+> The RedHat version of `unzip` (installed on CSC supercomputers) is affected by a bug that causes error messages such as `error: End-of-centdir-64 signature not where expected (prepended bytes?)` and `error: not enough memory for bomb detection` to be displayed.
+To allow extracting zip files over 1 TB in size, you need to disable [zip bomb](https://en.wikipedia.org/wiki/Zip_bomb) detection by setting an environment variable:
+> ```
+> $ export UNZIP_DISABLE_ZIPBOMB_DETECTION=TRUE
+> ```
+> This will stay in effect for the duration of the active session.
+The files in this data set are guaranteed to not be zip bombs, but if you need to handle zip files from untrusted sources, you can re-enable the safety feature with `unset UNZIP_DISABLE_ZIPBOMB_DETECTION`.

 The [recommended way](https://docs.csc.fi/computing/disk/) to process the data on Puhti is to use a suitable compute node with a SSD drive and extract parts of it to the SSD drive.
 On interactive compute nodes (launched with `sinteractive`), this is `$TMPDIR`, and for batch jobs, this is `$LOCAL_SCRATCH`.

 For example, the following command will extract binding `1416885` into `$TMPDIR`: